mmuller88/mmblog/content/cdk-lambda-edge-eng/index.md

 }
 ```

-As you can see I have taken many private functions from the NodejsFunction.
+As we can see, I have taken many private functions from the NodejsFunction.
 The construct is now imported into my CDK stack as follows:

 ```ts
 import { NodejsEdgeFunction } from './nodejs-edge-function';